-Cindy Mitzel recognized the need for a PFLAG Chapter in York and organized a meeting at the YWCA.
-Both Pat Brandl and I were invited and asked if we would be willing to organize and run a monthly chapter.
-We agreed to do so and PFLAG YORK was born.
-(This was '93 or '94.)
-We joined National PFLAG and slowly built our membership.
-We initially met at the Lutheran Social Services building on Kelly Drive.
-A Lutheran minister, Rev, Luther Sauers, arranged for us to use the facilities.
+In the early 1990s, local community member Cindy Mitzel recognized the need for a PFLAG Chapter in York and organized an initial meeting at the YWCA.
+Cindy invited other community members, Pat Brandl and Judy Morreels, and asked them if they would consider organizing and running a full chapter.
+And so the group founded PFLAG York in 1994, joining PFLAG National and slowly building up membership.
+Initially meeting at the Lutheran Social Services building on Kelly Drive, the Lutheran minister, Rev. Luther Sauers, arranged for PFLAG York to use the facilities on a monthly basis.

-When we outgrew this space, he was able to arrange for PFLAG to meet in the Board Room of the Main Lutheran Home.
-Meetings were held on one Tuesday a month from 7-9 PM.
-The evening began with the mission statement, importance of confidentiality and introductions around the circle.
-Often, there was a guest speaker with a question period.
-More often, we spent our time responding to the needs of those who came to us for help.
+When the chapter outgrew this space, Rev. Sauers arranged for PFLAG York to meet in the Board Room of the Main Lutheran Home.
+Meetings were held on the first Tuesday from 7-9 PM.
+The evening began with the mission statement, importance of confidentiality, and introductions around the circle - the same as our meeting setup today!
+Often, meetings included a guest speaker with an educational topic and a question/answer period.
+Mostly though, meetings focused on the needs of those who came to meetings for help.

-In the early years we had a devoted group of individuals whose sustaining interest in PFLAG laid the foundation for a much needed support group.
-They were Pat and Don Brandl, Judy and Charles Morreels, Elsie and John Parker, Cheryl Hershey and Charles Kress.
+In the early years, PFLAG York had a devoted group of individuals whose sustaining interest in the chapter laid the foundation for the much needed support group.
+These community members included founders Pat and Don Brandl, Judy and Charles Morreels, Elsie and John Parker, Cheryl Hershey, and Charles Kress.

-For a few years we had a Newsletter with exceptional quality writing and makeup.
-Cheryl Hershey, Jill Miller, Judy Morreels and Sean Downs were responsible for it.
+For a few years, PFLAG York created a regular Newsletter with exceptional quality writing and craftsmanship.
+Cheryl Hershey, Jill Miller, Judy Morreels, and Sean Downs were responsible for it.